SM CDO Downtown: Features

 The five-storey mall features anchor stores like SM Store with three levels of shopping space, SM Supermarket and SM Cinema, with seven theaters.
 It has service centers, specialty stores and restaurants and indoor parking spaces.

 Underneath the mall is a rainwater catchment basin measuring 75 × 40 m floor area and as high as 6 m which can hold up to 13,650 m3 of water to reduce the risk of flooding.

-One of the mall's main attractions is the first-ever large-screen format theater in the city, called Megascreen, equipped with a Christie 6P laser projection system that produces the brightest images and most accurate reproduction of colors from the actual movie set and uses Dolby Atmos Sound System on Christie Vive Speakers, along with two Director's Club theaters for extraordinary cinema comfort and four digital cinemas offering 2D and 3D technologies to movie-goers.
+One of the mall's main attractions is the first-ever large-screen format theater in the city, called Megascreen, equipped with a Christie 6P laser projection system that produces images and reproduction of colors from the actual movie set and uses Dolby Atmos Sound System on Christie Vive Speakers, along with two Director's Club theaters for cinema comfort and four digital cinemas offering 2D and 3D technologies to movie-goers.

 The mall also features a bowling center, a food hall, a sky hall with 800 seats, an al fresco dining and entertainment Sky Garden, and a central architectural feature called "Glass Curtain" which brings much of the natural light into the mall structure, and reflects lights from incoming cars on the CM Recto and Osmeña roads.
 This creates an effect that lights are falling down to a water fountain below it, leading to the main entrance.

 DSGN Associates, an award-winning architectural firm based in Texas, United States, designed the mall.